-It would be fair to assume that one hair dryer is pretty similar to the next.
+When you're on the hunt for the best hair dryer each one is pretty similar to the next.
 But in a sea of models – an Amazon search produces 10,000 results from more than 50 brands – manufacturers are adding ever-increasing features to get their products noticed.
-So if you’re looking for your next blower, we’re here to help simplify the process of choosing between the best hair dryers you can buy right now.
+That means if you’re looking for one to give you the best blow dry whether your hair is thick, frizzy or everything in-between, we’re here to help simplify the process of choosing between the best hair dryers you can buy right now.

 For the past month, we’ve put the top-selling models to the test in our quest to discover which is truly the best hair dryer of 2019.

 Using Panasonic’s proprietary Nanoe filter, designed to prevent damage being done to your hair, the EH-NA65 combines gentle heat with powerful airflow, all controlled by three heat and three speed settings.
 Its three attachments, a thin nozzle, a wide nozzle and a diffuser, then help set your style.
-A mid-range hair dryer with mid-range features, the BaByliss Diamond sticks to the basics without trying to wow or complicate matters.
-Its sleek design, three heat and two power settings, and single nozzle are great at this price point.
 This is light, powerful and offers the kind of drying times and settings – which include three heat and three power buttons – more expensive hair dryers struggle with.
 It weighs just 400g and its single concentrator nozzle does a good job at styling hair of different types.
-If you can tolerate its slightly harsh sound, the Revlon 2-in-1 adds volume and shine by styling and drying at the same time.
-It has only two heat settings, but both style the hair without causing frizz or damage.
-Its brush shape also makes it portable.
+The most traditionally stylish hair dryer on the list, the GHD Air is a quiet, powerful machine.
+Drying times are decent and it offers two heat and two speed settings, plus a single nozzle.
+It comes with a three-metre cable.
 An outstanding travel dryer that puts some of its more expensive rivals to shame, the Remington On the Go is powerful, lightweight and comes with a nozzle and diffuser, the latter being a rare accessory for a compact dryer.
 The On the Go also folds in half, which makes it a perfect holiday companion.
 Designed to add shine and give protection to your hair thanks to oils inside the drying grille, the Keratin Protect has three heat and two power settings, and ships with a slim nozzle for styling, a wide nozzle for fast drying, and a diffuser.
-The most traditionally stylish hair dryer on the list, the GHD Air is a quiet, powerful machine.
-Drying times are decent and it offers two heat and two speed settings, plus a single nozzle.
-It comes with a three-metre cable.
 With a shape that resembles that of the Dyson, the Remington Air 3D is lightweight and has a great range of accessories, including a slim styling nozzle, a wide nozzle for smoothing and a diffuser, all packaged in a classy case.
 It has three heat settings, two power settings, and its cable measures an impressive three metres.
 The budget-friendly Carmen Noir offers three heat and two power settings, controlled by large buttons on its matte-finish casing.
 It ships with a concentrator nozzle and offers a 1.6-metre cable.
 The Dyson Supersonic’s powerful digital motor and intelligent heat controls offer three temperature options, controlled by three power settings.
 Inside its case is a 2.8-metre cord, a smoothing nozzle, a concentrator nozzle for styling, a diffuser and a heat mat.
+A mid-range hair dryer with mid-range features, the BaByliss Diamond sticks to the basics without trying to wow or complicate matters.
+Its sleek design, three heat and two power settings, and single nozzle are great at this price point.
+If you can tolerate its slightly harsh sound, the Revlon 2-in-1 adds volume and shine by styling and drying at the same time.
+It has only two heat settings, but both style the hair without causing frizz or damage.
+Its brush shape also makes it portable.

 1. Panasonic Nanoe EH-NA65